imzqqq/chat/website/spec/informal/idp-brands.md

 This informal document contains specification for common brands that clients might experience in the wild as part of `m.login.sso` flows.
 To add your brand, open a PR against this document with the relevant additions (using the existing specification as reference) - an MSC is not required.
-Once opened, mention your PR in [#sct-office:chat.imzqqq.top](https://to.chat.imzqqq.top/#/#sct-office:chat.imzqqq.top) on Chat so it doesn't end up lost.
+Once opened, mention your PR in [#sct-office:matrix.org](https://matrix.to/#/#sct-office:matrix.org) on Matrix so it doesn't end up lost.

-Please also take some time to read the [contributing guidelines](https://github.com/matrix-org/matrix-doc/blob/master/CONTRIBUTING.rst) for an overview of PR requirements.
+Please also take some time to read the [contributing guidelines](https://github.com/matrix-org/matrix-spec/blob/master/CONTRIBUTING.rst) for an overview of PR requirements.

 <!--